 - Marlboro undergraduates borrow, on average, 40 books apiece per year (the national average is six)

 Rice-Aron Library Blog

-David Pierce, a Marlboro College student whose tragic death in 2003 deeply impacted our community, is remembered each October.
-Many on campus still have fond memories of David, and a bench and apple tree outside of the Library commemorate his...
+David Pierce, a Marlboro College student whose tragic death in 2003 deeply impacted our community, is remembered each Fall.
+Many on campus still have fond memories of David, and a bench and apple tree outside of the Library commemorate his life...